Wylhelm/qa-ai-web/developer_guide.md

 - Ensure the local LLM server is running and accessible at http://localhost:1234.
 - Check the console output for error messages and stack traces.
 - Ensure all required dependencies are installed and up to date.
+- Verify that the context window size is appropriate for the chosen LLM model.

 ## Future Improvements
 - Implement user authentication and multi-user support.